zeiban/defiance-tools/README.md

 *mes2obj.exe -w c:\games\defiance\live\wad -o c:\temp*

 ### ski2obj ###
 Used to extract and convert skinned meshes and related texture assets to OBJ, MTL & PNG files.
 Only diffuse textures are supported.
 Run with -h to see usage.
-All meshes are extracted including all the LoD meshes so you will end up with several meses of various detail stacked on top of each other.
+All meshes are extracted including all the LoD meshes so you will end up with several meshes of various detail stacked on top of each other.
 I may add an option to extract a specific LoD in the future.
 When viewing the meshes in Blender (2.66.1) the OBJ importer turns on alpha blending by default when it detects a texture with alpha.
 If you have a mesh with a texture assigned but you only see a mesh try disablng alpha blending for that texture.
-The following example will extract and convert all the sminned meshes from the WAD files in c:\games\defiance\live\wad to OBJ, MTL & PNG files to c:\temp
+The following example will extract and convert all the skinned meshes from the WAD files in c:\games\defiance\live\wad to OBJ, MTL & PNG files to c:\temp

 *ski2obj.exe -w c:\games\defiance\live\wad -o c:\temp*